harrietrs/rap-community-of-practice/docs/training_resources/python/unit-testing.md

 2. Erroneous cases.
 Cases where the input is 'bad' and our code handles this in some way (such as by throwing an exception) and exits gracefully.
 3. Edge cases.
 Cases where the input is likely to require special handling by our function (extreme cases).

 Lets take the example of sorting a list.
-We have identified that our project needs to support the small unit of functionailty to sort a list of integers into ascending order.
+We have identified that our project needs to support the small unit of functionality to sort a list of integers into ascending order.
 We can identify some cases to test quickly:

 | Type of case | Behaviour                                                                                    |
 | ------------ | -------------------------------------------------------------------------------------------- |